 As of January 31, 2018, the District of Nipissing Social Services Administration Board (DNSSAB), as designated service system manager, is responsible for planning, implementing and managing the delivery of a quality early years system at a local level.
 As part of the transition, the Ministry of Education (the ministry responsible for child care and early learning), tasked service managers with the development of local needs assessments to assess the needs, opportunities, barriers and duplications in the early years system and to create a plan that meets the needs of the community.

-Through this feedback a service plan has been created to meet the needs of children, and parents and caregivers and respond to the needs as they evolve.
-Click on the links below to access the reports.
+Through this feedback, a service plan has been created to meet the needs of children and parents/caregivers, with the flexibility to respond to the needs as they evolve.
+Click on the links below to access the report.

 The EarlyON Child & Family Centres Annual Reports provide data and information pertaining to the adults and children who attend EarlyON Child & Family Centres in the District of Nipissing.
 The information contained in these reports is used to support and improve program planning and service delivery for all community partners providing services to children and families in the District of Nipissing.